mauryas/DataScienceTasks/README.md

 # DataScienceTasks
-Repository of a different Data Science tasks I have performed
+A reposity of Data Science minor projects which I have completed.